descope/descope-kotlin/README.md

 After that, go through the [Add support for Digital Asset Links](https://developer.android.com/training/sign-in/passkeys#add-support-dal) setup, as described in the official Google docs, and complete the asset links and manifest preparations.

-**Note:** These authentication operations are all suspending functions that perform network requests before and after displaying the modal authentication view.
+**Note:** The passkey operations are all suspending functions that perform network requests before and after displaying the modal authentication view.
-It is thus recommended to switch the user interface to a loading state before calling this function, otherwise the user might accidentally interact with the app when the authentication view is not being displayed.
+It is thus recommended to switch the user interface to a loading state before calling them, otherwise the user might accidentally interact with the app when the authentication view is not being displayed.

 ```kotlin
 // Enter loading state...